sakshamg92/NLP---Emotion-Detection/README.md

 An AI-powered web app that detects emotions in text using IBM Watson's Natural Language Processing API, built with Python and Flask.

 ## 🧠 Overview
-EmotionSense is a personal project developed as part of the “Developing AI Applications with Python and Flask” course on Coursera.
+It is a personal project developed as part of the “Developing AI Applications with Python and Flask” course on Coursera.
 The app leverages IBM Watson NLP to analyze user-submitted text and return the dominant emotion detected.
 It's lightweight, interactive, and showcases key backend skills like API consumption, error handling, and unit testing.

 ## 🚀 Features
 - 🧪 Emotion detection via IBM Watson NLP